MEF-GIT/MEF-LSO-Sonata-SDK/README.md

 - `ProductSchema` - Product Specification schemas for:
   - `carrierEthernet` - Carrier Ethernet product Schemas
   - `ip` - Basic and Advanced Internet Access product schemas
+- `generated`
-- `generated/staticBinding` - contains automatically generated (with help of the open source [Sonata Blending Tool](https://github.com/Amartus/SonataBlendingTool)), not normative static bindings of envelope APIs with Product Specifications.
+  - `staticBinding` - contains automatically generated (with help of the open source [Sonata Blending Tool](https://github.com/Amartus/SonataBlendingTool)), not normative static bindings of envelope APIs with Product Specifications.
 The Address, Site and Trouble Ticket APIs are not included as they do not carry product information.
     - `full` - contains static binding of all available product schemas
     - `carrierEthernet` - contains static binding of only CarrierEthernet products
     - `ip` - contains static binding of only IP products
+  - `security` - A not normative version of the standard APIs including the security profiles as required by MEF W128.
+Provided for evaluation.

 ## Issues, Questions, and Feedback